MCFpy/mcf/docs/source/user_guide/post_estimation_diagnostics.rst

 Post-estimation diagnostics
 ===========================

-The class :py:class:`~mcf_functions.ModifiedCausalForest` provides you with several diagnostic tools to analyse the estimated :math:`\text{IATE's}`.
+The class :py:class:`~mcf_main.ModifiedCausalForest` provides you with several diagnostic tools to analyse the estimated :math:`\text{IATE's}`.
 They cover

 - descriptive statistics
 - a correlation analysis
 - :math:`k`-means clustering
 - a feature importance analysis

-To conduct *any* post-estimation diagnostics, the parameter ``post_est_stats`` of the class :py:class:`~mcf_functions.ModifiedCausalForest` needs to be set to True.
-Once you have estimated your :math:`\text{IATE's}` using the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method, you can conduct the post-estimation diagnostics with the :py:meth:`~mcf_functions.ModifiedCausalForest.analyse` method:
+To conduct *any* post-estimation diagnostics, the parameter ``post_est_stats`` of the class :py:class:`~mcf_main.ModifiedCausalForest` needs to be set to True.
+Once you have estimated your :math:`\text{IATE's}` using the :py:meth:`~mcf_main.ModifiedCausalForest.predict` method, you can conduct the post-estimation diagnostics with the :py:meth:`~mcf_main.ModifiedCausalForest.analyse` method:

 .. code-block:: python

     from mcf.example_data_functions import example_data
-    from mcf.mcf_functions import ModifiedCausalForest
+    from mcf.mcf_main import ModifiedCausalForest
     from mcf import McfOptPolReport

     # Generate example data using the built-in function `example_data()`